 Housing costs in Whitewater are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Colorado.

-Whitewater is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns, Whitewater isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Whitewater are a mix of both white- and blue-collar jobs.
 Overall, Whitewater is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Whitewater who work in sales jobs (14.94%), management occupations (10.99%), and office and administrative support (9.21%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 15.54% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Whitewater telecommute to their jobs.
+Overall, about 15.54% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Whitewater is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Whitewater really has some of the features that families look for when choosing a good community to raise children.
 Is Whitewater perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-The population of Whitewater is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.10% of adults in Whitewater have a bachelor's degree or even advanced degree.
+The citizens of Whitewater are very well educated compared to the average community in the nation: 35.10% of adults in Whitewater have a bachelor's degree or even advanced degree.

 The people who call Whitewater home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Whitewater residents report their race to be White, followed by Asian.
 Important ancestries of people in Whitewater include German, Irish, English, Swedish, and Scottish.